lucyfoster13/rock-paper-scissors/README.md

 ## Deployment

 ### Version Control
-The site was created using the Gitpod code editor and pushed to github to the remote repository ‘camera-club’.
+The site was created using the Gitpod code editor and pushed to github to the remote repository ‘rock-paper-scissors.

 The following git commands were used throughout development to push code to the remote repo: